sobmachine/buddi/safety.md

 1. The message is *instantly flagged* as critical.
 2. The user receives a gentle, grounding prompt such as:
    *“It sounds like you’re going through something incredibly heavy.
 You’re not alone.
 Would you like immediate help or resources?”*
-3. The post is routed to the *Admin Safety Dashboard* with:
+3. The post or chat excerpt is routed to the *Admin Safety Dashboard* with:
    - anonymized user ID
    - timestamp
    - flagged sentence(s)